SoftengPoliTo/lich/templates/final_report.md

 # Final Report

-This final report contains a sequence of reports produced executing the tools enabled in the `lich.toml` configuration file.
-Each subsection identifies a category containing the list of paths to the complete tool reports.
+This final report contains a sequence of reports produced executing the tools enabled in `lich.toml` configuration file.
+Each subsection identifies a different kind of software assessment and it consists of a list of paths pointing to complete tools reports.

 {% if vulnerability_tools | length != 0 -%}